Let’s start with this, what is GA-4?

 You can still access Universal Analytics data but converting over doesn’t bring anything along.
 That’s a misconception.
 The only thing you’re converting are some of the advanced tracking things you may have in place and more advanced filters.

 With GA-4 everything it records is an event.
-A page view is an event.
-A watched video is an event.
-You click on something — the thing you clicked on, you can make that an event if you want, and report on it differently.
+A page view is an event, a watched video is an event, you click on something — the thing you clicked on, you can make that an event if you want, and report on it differently.
 Filling out a form is an event.
-Your define the events you want, that’s the cool customization in GA-4.
-And you can track that stuff and build reports from it.
+You define the events you want, that’s the cool customization in GA-4, you can track that stuff and build reports from it.

 Some users visited an order confirmation page after they paid, they had it shipped.
 So, these are different events, right?
 Well, how do we organize those into a meta group, like a behavior?

-One way to do this is to call one group of Shoppers.
-And they do certain types of events.
-Let’s call other group Buyers.
-And they do another series of events.
+One way to do this is to call one group Shoppers, and they do certain types of events.
+Let’s call the other group Buyers, and they do another series of events.
 Now, we have the concept of audiences.

-So, now I can define each audience in GA-4, and I can say that one audience does these actions and another audience does other actions.
+So, now I can define each audience in GA-4, and I can say that one audience does these actions, and another audience does other actions.
 I want to see how Shoppers look at a website differently than Buyers so I can track audiences over time.
-And that’s crucial knowledge for marketing teams.
+That’s crucial knowledge for marketing teams.

 There’s so much you can measure, but what are the things you should measure?
 Do organizations have a harder time defining what it is they should be measuring?